The secret to maximising video marketing for your small business

-This had to be in here, didn’t it!
+This had to be in here, didn’t it?
 You could potentially increase click rates by 60% by including a video in your emails (SproutVideo).
 That’s an incredible jump.
-Work out what your click rate normally is (if you’re using an email service provider, then your reports is the place to look.)
+Work out what your click rate normally is (if you’re using an email service provider, then your reports are the place to look.)
 Now work out what a 60% increase in clicks would result in.

 What should you be talking about?
 Think about the content you normally put in your emails and then work out a way to turn that into videos.
 Turn the static into movement!